-This webpage has all of the details about running in the 2018 Elections (ie. how to nominate yourself, important dates, the code of conduct, etc.).
-However, if you have any questions, e-mail Amy Eberlin, the Union's Democracy & Research Coordinator or pop by the Union Offices.
+This webpage has all of the details about running in the 2019 Elections (ie. how to nominate yourself for a position, important dates etc.).
+However, if you have any questions, e-mail Clair Murray, the Union's Democracy & Research Coordinator or pop by the Union Offices.

 1. Manifesto (maximum 500 words)